TheDread-Pirate-Roberts/random_stuff_I_will_forget/home_server_setup.md

 AWS is expensive.
 RPis are cheap.
 Linux is free.
 You probably already pay for the internet.

 ### Server setup
-If you are planning on using a RPi, do yourself a flavor and go ahead and download this their imager. https://www.raspberrypi.com/software/
+If you are planning on using an RPi, do yourself a flavor and go ahead and download their imager. https://www.raspberrypi.com/software/

-I choose the most recent Ubuntu server image and etched it onto a spare M.2 SSD I had laying around.
+I chose the most recent Ubuntu server image and etched it onto a spare M.2 SSD I had laying around.
 You don't need to use a SD card anymore.
 Any bootable image via USB is good enough.
 I used the M.2 because it is way faster than any SD card I had laying around.

 #### Considerations
-I'm just running a rails app and a reverse proxy on this thing and it's using 475Mb/4GB of RAM.
+I'm just running a rails app and a reverse proxy on this thing, and it's using 475Mb/4GB of RAM.
 So trying this with a pi zero is a waste of time IMHO.

 ##### Stuff they don't tell you:
-When you first start up the ubuntu server it will ask for a username and password.
+When you first start up the Ubuntu server it will ask for a username and password.

 `username => ubuntu, password => ubuntu`